locks/ruby-eval.chocmixin/README.md

 # ruby-eval.chocmixin

+Leveraging `rcodetools` to bring annotated ruby code to your favourite text editor

+## Setup

 To run this mixin successfully you need to install the `rcodetools` gem, which contains `xmpfilter`.
 In your terminal, run the following command:

     $ gem install rcodetools